-It’s great you’re introducing Zach to different foods at a young age because exposing kids to bitter, less traditionally pleasing tastes younger in life will make them more likely to be receptive to these food later in life.
+It’s great you’re introducing Zach to different foods at a young age because exposing kids to bitter, less traditionally pleasing tastes younger in life will make them more likely to be receptive to this food later in life.
 So is Zach helping your husband and you consume all those vegetables?
 And how do you go through them?!

 We do a lot of juicing.
 And yes, Zach will drink the juices if I put a lot of lemon in them, so it’s like lemonade.
 If I add apples I can even get him to drink Kale!
 However, it is mainly my husband and I who juice.
-I usually have some hummus, crackers and a big juice for dinner because I don’t sleep as well on a full stomach.
+I usually have some hummus, crackers, and a big juice for dinner because I don’t sleep as well on a full stomach.
 It’s good to give your digestive system a break when you sleep, like a night fast.
 By cutting off eating meals around eight o’clock and sticking to juices, I absorb a ton of nutrients without straining my body to digest it.
-I also eat so much through out the day it’s just not a big deal.
+I also eat so much throughout the day it’s just not a big deal.

-Are the many Tupperware containers a reflection of your eating through out the day?
+Are the many Tupperware containers a reflection of your eating throughout the day?

 Yeah, I’m eating all the time.
 I want to eat now.
-As a vegetarian I get my protein from many different sources rather than the “complete” protein of meat.
+As a vegetarian, I get my protein from many different sources rather than the “complete” protein of meat.
 This is one reason I eat frequently.

 What does a complete protein mean?

-A complete protein, such as a burger, has all the amino acids in one place; However, you don’t need them all in one place.
-The fact is if I eat beans, tofu, tempeh, whole grains, certain vegetables and rice all the amino acids combine to make a “complete” protein.
+A complete protein, such as a burger, has all the amino acids in one place; however, you don’t need them all in one place.
+The fact is if I eat beans, tofu, tempeh, whole grains, certain vegetables, and rice all the amino acids combine to make a “complete” protein.

-Did you have to change your diet when you started breast-feeding?
-What are some benefits of breast-feeding?
+Did you have to change your diet when you started breastfeeding?
+What are some benefits of breastfeeding?

 I made an effort not to change my diet.
 Breast milk is exactly what the baby should be eating, so you don’t have to worry about whether they’re getting the right nourishment.
-It’s the proper ratios of proteins, fats, and carbohydrates, there are immunogubulins that help them from getting sick, it’s been shown to reduce diarrhea, and lastly, it’s a wonderful way to connect since you release oxytocin, the “love hormone”.
+It’s the proper ratios of proteins, fats, and carbohydrates, there are immunoglobulins that help them from getting sick, it’s been shown to reduce diarrhea, and lastly, it’s a wonderful way to connect since you release oxytocin, the “love hormone”.
 Not so “lovely” with a pump, but I need the reserve bottles since I work.